 Cobalt chrome has high wear resistance and is used for joint replacements and for dental implants.
 It can be electropolished so that the surface is very smooth to prevent contamination.
 Although it’s very hard, cobalt chrome parts can be CNC machined or 3D printed.

 Star Rapid has worked with all of these materials and many more to make projects that support the medical, aerospace, automotive and consumer products industries.
-With our new ISO 13485:2016 certification, we are ready to work with you when it’s time to begin your next medical device project.
+With our new ISO 13485:2016 certification, we’re ready to work with you when it’s time to begin your next medical device project.
 Contact us today to speak to our engineers, who can offer you a variety of solutions to meet your product goals.

 If you liked reading this article, we recommend the following content: